Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "They took our gods from us.
 Made us forget ‘em."

-Yan hissed between his teeth. *"Take* the gods?" he asked, incredulously.
+Yan hissed between his teeth. "*Take* the gods?" he asked, incredulously.
 The very idea of magic like that made this whole war seem like a doomed cause.

 Of course, it had been.
 They hadn’t even known they were fighting until the Sky-People showed up.

-"More like...took our words for them.
-Took our...Iunno."
+"More like... took our words for them.
+Took our...
+Iunno."
 Daar rested his chin on his paws again.
 "It all happened a long time ago an’ I’m just a muck-shoveler an’ a stud.
 I ain’t a sky-thinkin’ kinda Gaoian."

 ["Asshole stew!"]
 Yan barked, dismissively.
 He’d heard the humans use *‘bullshit’* to mean the same thing, but he preferred his own words.
 They were his, and they were more colorful.
 They certainly made Daar’s ears move in fascinating ways before he figured out their meaning.
 "Every man can think.
 And if I learn one thing from young Sky-Thinker, is *strongest* men are strong here *and* here."
 He slapped his arm and his head for emphasis.
 "You are *strong,* Daar Stone-Back.
 Strong in head too, I think."